makin' a paraphlagiarism

 - duration should be < 1 min.

-- pass the video to Michael so he can post the paraphlagiarism to
+- send the following to Michael so he can create and post the paraphlagiarism to the internet / social media

 Michael Edwards, May 4th 2025